appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/helm-kubernetes.md

 The trusted certificate names must conform to the regex pattern `[-._a-zA-Z0-9]+`.
 It is recommended to use descriptive names for your certificates, such as `spacetech-root` for the root certificate and `spacetech-intermediate` for the intermediate certificate.

-Here's an example of how to update the global.yaml file:
+Here is an example of how to update the `global.yaml` file:

 (TODO: Multiple certificate should be tested.)